jdmonin/JSettlers2/doc/Readme.developer.md

 have a long method whose work can be divided into "sections", preface each section with a `/** javadoc-style */` multi-line comment.

+Import individual classes, not entire packages like `soc.game.*`.
+Some classes deliberately don't import some others for better separation, especially across packages, or will import a few specific classes for javadocs only.

 If a declaration line is getting too long (about 120 characters), break it and indent it slightly from the first line, not aligned with the method name. `throws` declarations are also always indented on the next line: